 INTERNATIONAL TRAVEL TIPS – Part 2

-Answer: Adventure travel is reportedly the fastest growing segment of the leisure travel market.
+Answer: Adventure travel is the fastest growing segment of the leisure travel market.
 And these travel journeys include anything from backpacking and trekking in Nepal, to mountaineering in Canada, to sea kayaking in South America, to mountain biking in the Rocky Mountains, and more.
-Because this type of travel has become so popular, there are numerous travel books, publications, and websites which can address almost any activity or location, domestic or international, that you would like.
+Because this type of travel has become so popular, there are numerous travel publications to address almost any activity or location, domestic or international, that you would like.

 Question: Suggest an exotic location of interest to African Americans.